The Awesomes: Season 1 (2013)

+Season 2 (2014)

+Season 3 (2015)

+On August 19, 2014, Hulu renewed The Awesomes for a third season, which premiered on September 8, 2015 on Hulu.

 International release

-In Canada, The Awesomes aired on MUCH and on Teletoon's Teletoon at Night and Cartoon Network's Adult Swim late-night programming blocks.
-It also aired in the United States on Comedy Central and TBS and in Quebec on Télétoon's Télétoon la nuit block.
+In Canada, The Awesomes aired on Teletoon's Teletoon at Night and Cartoon Network's Adult Swim late-night programming blocks.
+It also aired in Quebec on Télétoon's Télétoon la nuit block.

 Production

 In July 2007, Syfy gave a script commitment to the series.
 Syfy later passed on making the show, but MTV gave it a script commitment in June 2009.
 After MTV passed, Hulu gave it a 10 episode, straight to series order in April 2013.

 Season 1 was sponsored by Jack Link's Beef Jerky.
 The product appeared in mid-credits scenes.

 The show marks Hulu's second foray into original scripted programming.
 The first season premiered online on August 1, 2013.
 On September 19, 2013, it was reported that Hulu had announced The Awesomes had been renewed for a second season.
 The second season premiered on August 4, 2014.
 On August 19, 2014, Hulu renewed The Awesomes for a third season.
 On December 17, 2015, Hulu canceled The Awesomes after three seasons and did not renew it for a fourth season due to low ratings.

 The Awesomes was the first time Michael Tavera composed music for an adult animated series.
 Tavera has been well known for composing music for Cartoon Network's Time Squad, Disney's Lilo & Stitch: The Series, and Kids' WB's ¡Mucha Lucha!.
 Judd Winick, creator of The Life and Times of Juniper Lee, was the show's producer.